 How to Grow Thai Eggplants

-Cover seedlings at night to protect them if cold snaps are imminent, as these tropical plants are not suited to night temperatures below 53 F. (12 C.).
+Cover seedlings at night to protect them if cold snaps are imminent, as these tropical plants are not suited to night temperatures below 53 degrees F. (12 C.).
 When growing Thai eggplant, keep the plants consistently damp; don’t let the soil dry out.

 Caring for Thai Eggplants